siheming/mspypeline/doc/source/gallery.rst

 Plotter creation
 ^^^^^^^^^^^^^^^^^
-First, a plotter object has to be created too make the plots.
+First, a plotter object has to be created to make the plots.
 Here, the :class:`~MaxQuantPlotter` is build from the :class:`~MSPInitializer` class which creates and reads in the :ref:`configuration file <settings>` and initiates the :class:`~MQReader` that loads the exemplary data set provided.